 Update: The Institute for Bible Reading has created Immerse, a Bible without any chapters, verses, or other modern additives.
 Click here to learn more.

-Chapters and verses are appealing because they give our Bibles a structure we can grasp.
+When it comes to reading and studying the Bible, chapters and verses feel about as essential as the steering wheel of a car.
+We wouldn’t quite know what to do without them.
+They give our Bibles a structure we can grasp.
 They make things easy to find and they break down long passages into manageable, relatively uniform chunks.
 It’s hard to imagine a Bible without chapters and verses inside.

-There are a couple reading Bibles I know of that can get you started.
-My top recommendation is Immerse: The Reading Bible, which the Institute for Bible Reading created in partnership with Tyndale House Publishers.
+There are a couple reading Bibles that can get you started.
+Our top recommendation is Immerse: The Reading Bible, which we created in partnership with Tyndale House Publishers.
 The Books of the Bible from Biblica and Zondervan and the ESV Readers Bible from Crossway are also good options.
 If you know of any others, leave a comment below!

-To read more on the idea of Bibles without chapters and verses, check out After Chapters and Verses by Christopher Smith and Saving the Bible From Ourselves by Glenn Paauw.
+To read more on the idea of Bibles without chapters and verses, check out “After Chapters and Verses” by Christopher Smith and “Saving the Bible From Ourselves” by Glenn Paauw.